 One of the most serious charges Zoia faces is the mischief endangering life.
 Brown said if she’s convicted, the maximum penalty is life imprisonment.
 However, he said jail is probably not an option in this case.

 He said the type of sentence will depend on a variety of personal circumstances like prior convictions.

 Zoia’s “remorseful” behaviour will probably also be looked at, Donich said.

 “When you are pleading guilty, your golden ticket as a first-time offender is a discharge.
 You did it … but because it’s a first offence, you won’t receive a personal criminal conviction,” he said.

 But he said because Zoia appeared to be smiling after the bail hearing, it may be used against her in court.

-“If there is a guilty plea, you’re going to say you’re sorry and say, ‘I made a bad decision.’
-But when you roll back the tapes, the judge will look if you are in fact genuine … and that is where the problem is going to be now.”
+“If there is a guilty plea, you’re going to say you’re sorry and say, ‘I made a bad decision,’ and that is where the problem is going to be now,” he said.

 Zoia has yet to make any plea and is set to appear in court on March 22.